hazem-gamal-1/hazem-gamal-1/README.md

 # Hi 👋, I'm Hazem Gamal

-I am a passionate Machine Learning Engineer with a focus on solving real-world problems through data analysis and machine learning models.
+I am a passionate Machine Learning Engineer with a focus on solving real-world problems through Ai.
 I am constantly learning and improving my skills to stay up-to-date with the latest trends in artificial intelligence and data science.

 ---
 <h3 align="left">Connect with me:</h3>